wildengineer/rest-sample/README.md

 - if the id is valid, return a status of 204
 - if the id is invalid, return a status of 404

+Unit tests are required - the expectation is 100% branch and line coverage - the project can be tested using:

+	mvn clean jacoco:prepare-agent test site jxr:jxr -Duser.timezone=GMT

+Integration tests are "extra-credit", but may be useful for you to use to verify behavior.